Graciekan21/commkids/README.md

 - From the source section drop-down menu, select the Master Branch
 - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - <https://graciekan21-kilooto-rco3447gh6.us2.codeanyapp.com/#/workspaces/kilooto>
+The live link can be found here - <https://graciekan21.github.io/kilooto/>

 # Credits

 - The text on the Home page was generated from ChatGPT.
-- The all idea was from the walk through project by Code Institute [Specific YouTube Tutorial](https://www.youtube.com/)
+- The all idea was from the walk through project Love running by Code Institute
 - The icons in the footer were taken from [Font Awesome](https://fonts.google.com/)
+- W3school was of great help too.

 ### Media